Writing Tutors 2025-26

 Lucy Meola ’26

-Lucy is a sophomore from Queens who is interested in Environmental Studies, Anthropology, and Literature, although her major is undecided.
-She enjoys crosswords, reading late into the night, and anything involving chocolate.
-Outside of the Writing Center, there is a high probability you will find her doing puzzles in the library or wandering the Rogers Glen.
+Lucy is a senior from Queens who is double majoring in Environmental Studies and Anthropology.
+Her favorite part of the writing process is the aha moment when an argument starts to come together.
+She also enjoys crosswords, reading late into the night, and anything involving chocolate.
+Outside of the Writing Center, you might find her tutoring at the Language Center, doing puzzles in the library, or getting lost in Rogers Glen.

 Jakob Narrow ’27